Sue-wesh/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 function that computes the square value of all integers of a matrix
 1. Search and replace
 function that replaces all occurrences of an element by another in a new list
+2. Unique addition
+function that adds all unique integers in a list (only once for each integer